SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Policy Enforcement {#policy}

-Some metadata requires the network to share some hints with a host to adjust its behavior for some specific flows.
+Some metadata requires the network to share some hints with the client/server to adjust its behavior for some specific flows.
 However, that metadata may have a dependency on the service offering that is subscribed by a user.

 Let us consider the example of a bitrate for an optimized video delivery. *Such bitrate may not be computed system-wide* given that flows from users with distinct service offerings (and connectivity SLOs) may be serviced by the same network nodes.
 Instead, the network needs to dynamically adjust the bitrate based on each user's service package and connectivity SLOs to ensure optimal delivery for all users (REQ-METADATA-ACCURACY).